ESinclair81/Super-Disco-Scheduler/README.md

 This is an in-browser tool built using HTML, JavaScript, JQuery and CSS.
 This site requires an internet connection and working browser.

-Go to https://https://esinclair81.github.io/Super-Disco-Scheduler/  to us the Super Disco Scheduler
+Go to https://https://esinclair81.github.io/Super-Disco-Scheduler/  to use the Super Disco Scheduler

 # Usage